Reflection principle: Motivation

 Georg Cantor expressed similar views on absolute infinity: All cardinality properties are satisfied in this number, in which held by a smaller cardinal.

 To find non-contradictory reflection principles we might argue informally as follows.
 Suppose that we have some collection A of methods for forming sets (for example, taking powersets, subsets, the axiom of replacement, and so on).
 We can imagine taking all sets obtained by repeatedly applying all these methods, and form these sets into a class X, which can be thought of as a model of some set theory.
 But in light of this view, V is not exhaustible by a handful of operations, otherwise it would be easily describable from below, this principle is known as inexhaustibility (of V).
 As a result, V is larger than X. Applying the methods in A to the set X itself would also result in a collection smaller than V, as V is not exhaustible from the image of X under the operations in A. Then we can introduce the following new principle for forming sets: "the collection of all sets obtained from some set by repeatedly applying all methods in the collection A is also a set".
 After adding this principle to A, V is still not exhaustible by the operations in this new A. This process may be repeated further and further, adding more and more operations to the set A and obtaining larger and larger models X. Each X resembles V in the sense that it shares the property with V of being closed under the operations in A.

 We can use this informal argument in two ways.
-We can try to formalize it in (say) ZF; by doing this we obtain some theorems of ZF, called reflection theorems.
+We can try to formalize it in (say) $\mathsf{ZF}$; by doing this we obtain some theorems of $\mathsf{ZF}$, called reflection theorems.
 Alternatively we can use this argument to motivate introducing new axioms for set theory, such as some axioms asserting existence of large cardinals.